-A student who, at the end of a term, is missing a major requirement of a course (e.g., final examination), s/he (or her/his family member) must, within 72 hours of the final exam date, submit a paper or online makeup petition along with evidence of a valid excuse.
+Students who, at the end of a term, are missing a major requirement of a course (e.g., final examination), they (or their family member) must, within 72 hours of the final exam date, submit a paper or online makeup petition along with evidence of a valid excuse.
 Medical reports and/or qualified professional opinions issued by an AUBMC doctor or by the University Health Services are normally accepted.
-Should the validity of an excuse be in question, the OSB Undergraduate Student Academic Affairs and Curriculum Committee may not allow the student to sit for a makeup examination.
+Should the validity of an excuse be in question, the OSB Undergraduate Student Academic Affairs and Curriculum Committee may not allow the students to sit for a makeup examination.

-If granted permission, the student should be ready to take the makeup exam during the final exams period.
-In rare and exceptional circumstances, the OSB Undergraduate Student Academic Affairs and Curriculum Committee may grant the student additional time, normally no later than the first month of the subsequent term.
-A student who has already sat for a final examination may not re-take that examination.
+If granted permission, students should be ready to take the makeup exam during the final exams period.
+In rare and exceptional circumstances, the OSB Undergraduate Curriculum and Academic Student Affairs Committee may grant the students additional time, normally no later than the first month of the subsequent term.
+Students who have already sat for a final examination may not re-take that examination.